toastylol/discord-gemineffa-v1/README.md

 [![ineffa icon](https://i.postimg.cc/8CDJfCWV/b8c79e2838c9968b8ef285ee06459711-Original.jpg)]

-ineffa is a versatile, ai-powered Discord bot based on the character, ineffa from genshin impact; designed to assist with server moderation, provide information, and engage with users through conversation, it is built with node.js, discord.js, and powered by the google gemini api.
+ineffa is a versatile, ai-powered discord bot based on the character, ineffa from genshin impact; designed to assist with server moderation, provide information, and engage with users through conversation, it is built with node.js, discord.js, and powered by the google gemini api.

 ---